 The EUA Funding Forum is a biennial European event for university leaders and managers, policy-makers, as well as researchers, to share, learn, grow and improve in strategic governance and funding matters.

 In a context of constraint and competition for public resources, funding efficiency and accountability of public spending are highly important.
 Linking public funding to institutional performance is an idea that often features in discussions on university funding policy at both the national and European level.
 Policy makers often see performance-based funding as a useful tool in connecting funding to measurable indicators.
 The expected result is more transparency in spending, as well as a clear way to incentivise and reward the achievement of certain policy goals.

 Through its work, EUA has revealed that the expectations of performance-based funding are often too high and should therefore be used with caution.
 On the positive side, it can help increase the transparency of funding allocation and the accountability of public spending as it links funding to measurable indicators and achievements.
 Performance-based funding might also support profiling and the strategic positioning of universities.

-EUA’s “University Efficiency Hub” (available as of October 2018) is an online portal that allows university practitioners and policy makers across Europe to share knowledge and hands-on experience on efficiency, effectiveness and value for money in the field of higher education.
+EUA’s “University Efficiency Hub” is an online portal that allows university practitioners and policy makers across Europe to share knowledge and hands-on experience on efficiency, effectiveness and value for money in the field of higher education.
 It provides information on national frameworks as well as institutional good practices and a self-evaluation tool for universities to move forward in their strategy.